Skip to main content

 Add headers

-Add any non-OAuth headers the endpoint requires, such as API keys, vendor headers, or content type headers.
+Add any non-OAuth headers the endpoint requires, such as API keys, vendor headers, content type headers, or request-specific values the agent should generate.

 7